makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 "Please show our esteemed guests to a room.
 Their amusement will grant them a bed in the palace tonight."
 Never had a gift sounded so insulting to Sarai.
 And the king well knew it, if the glint in his eye was anything to go by.

-The courtly dwarf stiffed, nodded slowly and paced down the hall toward Sarai and Augt.
+The courtly dwarf stiffed, nodded slowly, and paced down the hall toward Sarai and Augt.
 He looked less than pleased, but all the same, bowed to the kobold and minotaur, gesturing them out of the hall.

 As the trudged toward the door, they were greeted by the pure note of a trumpet, then two, then four.

 They had to scurry to the side to allow room for a gilded palanquin to be trotted in before the king.
-The fineness of their clothing and weapons, the smoothness of their skin, their height, and their gate all gave them away as elves.
+The fineness of their clothing and weapons, the smoothness of their skin, their height, and their gait all gave them away as elves.
 Rich ones, at that.

 Sarai watched over her shoulder as long as she could and listen for as long as she could after.